simeks/deform/README.md

 of the landmarks up to a certain height of the resolution pyramid by assigning to `landmarks_stop_level` a value greater than zero.

 `block_size` size of the block (in voxels) for the block-wise solver.
 A block size of (0,0,0) will result in a single block for the whole volume.

 `block_energy_epsilon`, minimum percentage decrease of the block energy required to accept a solution.
 Higher epsilon will result in lower run time but also lower quality.

 `max_iteration_count`, maximum number of iterations run on each registration level.
 Setting this to -1 (default) allows an unlimited number of iterations.

 `step_size`, this is the step size in `mm` that the solver will use.
 Can be a single `float` value, in that case the same step size will be used in all directions, or a sequence `[sx, sy, sz]` of three `float` specifying the size for each direction.

 `regularization_weight`, value between 0 and 1 used as weight for the regularization term.
-Cost function is specified as `cost = (1-a)*D + a*R`, where `D` is the data term, `R` is the regularization term, and `a` is the regularization weight.
+Cost function is specified as `cost = (1-a)*D + a*R`,
+where `D` is the data term, `R` is the regularization term, and `a` is the regularization weight.

 `levels`, specifies parameters on a per-level basis.
 The key indicates which level the parameters apply to, where 0 is the bottom of the resolution pyramid (last level).
 The level identifier can not exceed `pyramid_levels`.
 Parameters available on a per-level basis are: `constraints_weight`, `landmarks_weight`, `block_size`, `block_energy_epsilon`, `max_iteration_count`, `step_size`, and `regularization_weight`.

-`image_slots`, specifies how to use the input images. `resampler` only supports 'gaussian' for now, `normalize` specifies whether the volumes should be normalized before the registration, and `cost_function` allows to provide one or more cost functions to use.
+`image_slots`, specifies how to use the input images. `resampler` only supports `gaussian` for now, `normalize` specifies whether the volumes should be normalized before the registration, and `cost_function` allows to provide one or more cost functions to use.
 Its value can be the name of a single function (`ssd` for squared distance, `ncc` for normalized cross correlation, `mi` for